MikayelKhachaturyan/Rockbite/README.md

 In this repository, I implement a task for Rockbite as a Java engineer.
 You can find the task details via the following [link](https://docs.google.com/document/d/1wU8DQgKbrZFo339UeqLqgrz01vDkK-ijVOIOEFrmK0k/edit).

-This repository contains a small Java project that takes a pattern of the form `'bbbbbssbbbbsbbb'` (consisting of two characters 'b' and 's'), an integer `N`, and a method of interpolation, and outputs a new string of length `N` that mimics the statistical structure of the initial string in terms of 'b' and 's' occurrences.
+This repository contains a small Java project which takes an integer `N` and outputs the  scaled version of reward pattern `'bbbbbbbbbsbbbbbbbbsbbbsbbbsbbbbsbsbbsbsbbsbbsbsbsbsbssbsbsbsbsbsssbsssbssbssbsssssbssssssbssssssssss'` to a length `N`, which mimics the statistical structure of the initial string in terms of 'b' and 's' occurrences.

 ## Getting Started